Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 The primary competitor to our subject today is the BNP Paribas Easy S&P 500 UCITS ETF (Ticker: ESEE).
 Which one should you choose?

-Let’s look at the “Technical Data Report” comparison:
+Let’s look at the data comparison.

 Amundi PEA S&P 500